tomvecchi/farmbot_image_classification_thesis/README.md

 ### Acknowledgements

-The Plant Health Analytics Thesis would not have been possible without the help of my thesis supervisor Dr Matt D'Souza and thesis tutor Scott Thomason.
+This thesis would not have been possible without the help of my thesis supervisor Dr Matt D'Souza, and thesis tutor Scott Thomason.